aws-samples/swift-chat/README.md

-AI Assistant is a fast and responsive cross-platform app developed with [React Native](https://reactnative.dev/) and powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/), with compatibility extending to other model providers such as Ollama, DeepSeek, OpenAI and OpenAI Compatible.
+AI Assistant is a fast and responsive cross-platform app developed with [React Native](https://reactnative.dev/) and powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/), with compatibility extending to other model providers such as Ollama, llmman, DeepSeek, OpenAI and OpenAI Compatible.
 With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations, AI image generation, instant web app creation and voice conversation capabilities across Android, iOS, and macOS platforms.